Patidardeepak1/blood-finder/README.md

-#Blood Finder
+# Blood Finder

-#This is a brief description of your project.
+# This is a brief description of your project.

-#Backend Setup
+# Backend Setup
--To set up the backend of the project, follow these steps:
+- To set up the backend of the project, follow these steps:

--Navigate to the root directory of the project.
+- Navigate to the root directory of the project.

--Run the following command to install dependencies:
+- Run the following command to install dependencies:   npm i

-npm i

--After installing dependencies, run the following command to start the development server:

-npm run dev
+- After installing dependencies, run the following command to start the development server: npm run dev

-#Frontend Setup
+# Frontend Setup

--To set up the frontend of the project, follow these steps:
+- To set up the frontend of the project, follow these steps:

--Navigate to the frontend directory of the project:
+- Navigate to the frontend directory of the project:  cd frontend

-cd frontend

--Run the following command to install dependencies:
+- Run the following command to install dependencies:  npm i

-npm i

--After installing dependencies, run the following command to start the development server:

-npm run dev
+- After installing dependencies, run the following command to start the development server: npm run dev